soukainaElGhaldy/Bitcoin-Twitter-sentiment-Dashbord/README.md

-This Dashbord illustrates the Bitcoin Sentiment from september to October 2021 in Twitter.
-Here is what the app looks like :
+I created a Dashbord that illustrates the Bitcoin Twitter Sentiment from september to October 2021.

+- After installing all dependencies, you can also open it on you computer by running : `streamlit run dashbord.py`

+Please find below what the app looks like :

 <img width="745" alt="Capture d’écran 2022-02-07 à 18 27 15" src="https://user-images.githubusercontent.com/72793973/152840220-8464ca1c-c376-4d21-a8c8-2932256bc44c.png">